bhargrah/aws-saa-certification/notes.md

 - GLB - GENEVE protocol on port 6081
 - GLB (target group) :  EC2 , IP address (must be private) only
 - Sticky Session (session affinity) CLB .
 ALB and NLB (not use cookie)
 - Type : application-based cookie (custome n application) , duration based cookie
+- Cross-Zone Load Balancing(CZLB) - LB distribute evenly across all registered instances in all AZ [ 50/50 , all nodes gets 10 each , without CZLB  50/50 , all nodes gets disprorotionate]
+- ALB (default , no extra charges) , NLB & GLB (disable by default , extra for inter AZ data if enabled)

 #### ASG (Auto Scalaing Group)